wkhere/stackless/Doc/library/os.rst

 is slightly deceptive; on Unix platforms, sockets and pipes are also referenced by file descriptors.

+The :meth:`~file.fileno` method can be used to obtain the file descriptor associated with a :term:`file object` when required.
+Note that using the file descriptor directly will bypass the file object methods, ignoring aspects such as internal buffering of data.

 .. function:: close(fd)

    Close file descriptor *fd*.

    Availability: Unix, Windows.

    .. note::